evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Gamedir-Overview.md

 # Overview of your new Game Dir

-Next we will take a little detour to look at the _Tutorial World_.
-This is a little solo adventure that comes with Evennia, a showcase for some of the things that are possible.

-Now we have 'run the game' a bit and started with our forays into Python from inside Evennia.
+Until now we have 'run the game' a bit and started playing with Python inside Evennia.
 It is time to start to look at how things look 'outside of the game'.

-Let's do a tour of your game-dir Like everywhere in the docs we'll assume it's called `mygame`.
+Let's do a tour of your game-dir (we assume it's called `mygame`).

 > When looking through files, ignore files ending with `.pyc` and the `__pycache__` folder if it exists.
 This is internal Python compilation files that you should never
 > need to touch.
 Files `__init__.py` is also often empty and can be ignored (they have to do with
 > Python package management).

 You may have noticed when we were building things in-game that we would often refer to code through  "python paths", such as

+    create/drop button:tutorial_examples.red_button.RedButton

+This is a fundamental aspect of coding Evennia - _you create code and then you tell Evennia where that code is and when it should be used_.
+Above we told it to create a red button by pulling from specific code  in the `contrib/` folder.
+The same principle is true everywhere.
+So it's important to know where code is and how you point to it correctly.

 ```{sidebar} Python-paths
 A 'python path' uses '.' instead of '/' or '`\\`' and skips the `.py` ending of files.
 It can also point to  the code contents of python files.
 Since Evennia is already  looking for code in your game dir, your python paths can start  from there.
 So a path `/home/foo/devel/mygame/commands/command.py` would translate to a Python-path `commands.command`.
 ```

-    create/drop button:tutorial_examples.red_button.RedButton

-This is a fundamental aspect of coding Evennia - _you create code and then you tell Evennia where that code is and when it should be used_.
-Above we told it to create a red button by pulling from specific code in the `contribs/` folder but the same principle is true everywhere.
-So it's important to know where code is and how you point to it correctly.

  - `mygame/`
     - `commands/` - This holds all your custom commands (user-input handlers).
 You both add your own